 Nonmaterial Depreciation definition

-Nonmaterial Depreciation means Depreciation of labor costs, overhead and profit, or other non-labor items, and not of materials or sales tax, which is subtracted from replacement cost value in determining an ACV Payment.
+Nonmaterial Depreciation means Depreciation of labor costs, overhead and profit, or other non-labor items, and not of materials or sales tax, and that is subtracted from replacement cost value in determining an ACV Payment.
 Nonmaterial Depreciation includes application of “depreciate removal”, “depreciate nonmaterial”, and “depreciate O&P” settings within Xactimate estimating software.

 Nonmaterial Depreciation means Depreciation of labor costs, overhead and profit, or other non-labor items, and not of materials or sales tax, and that is subtracted from replacement cost value in determining an ACV Payment.